SVG File-02

 Why a story?
 Stories help you gain your donor’s attention and appeal to their emotions.
 They also help convince donors your fundraising efforts are relevant to their interests.

-To make your story even more appealing, directly address your donor’s desires and feelings.
+To make your story more appealing, directly address your donor’s desires and feelings.
 For example, appeal to their sense of justice, fears, belief in hope and humanity, etc.

 The result of Bruce’s fundraising attempt?
 100% donation rate.